nitesh-0/QuickServe/README.md

-# 🍽️ QuickServe - Restaurant Management System
-**Seamless QR-based ordering for restaurants**
+# 🍽️ QuickServe - QR-based ordering for restaurants

 ![QuickServe](https://your-image-link.com) _(Add an image of your app here)_